DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff

-* The ethdev structures rte_eth_link, rte_eth_dev_info and rte_eth_conf
-  must be updated to support 100G link and to have a cleaner link speed API.

 * ABI changes are planned for adding four new flow types.
 This impacts RTE_ETH_FLOW_MAX.
 The release 2.2 does not contain these ABI changes, but release 2.3 will. [postponed]